TheHive-Project/TheHive4py/docs/examples/alert.md

 ### Add observables to an existing alert

-While it's probably the most convenient way to combine alert and observable creation in a single call, sometimes we don't have all the observables at hand during alert creation time.
+While it's probably the most convenient way to combine alert and observable creation in a single call, sometimes we don't have all the observables at hand during alert creation time or we have such a large number of observables that we cannot send them all in one single request.

 Fortunately TheHive API supports alert observable creation on already existing alerts.
 Let's repeat the previous example, but this time add the two observables to an existing alert using the [alert.create_observable][thehive4py.endpoints.alert.AlertEndpoint.create_observable] method: